 Piloting of scalable 'non-traditional' wastewater collection and/or treatment approaches such as local wastewater source separation for safe collection and re-use of nutrients, etc.

-The first 'Ocean Challenge', focused on solutions to Ocean Pollution, opens here on 8 January 2020.
+The first 'Ocean Challenge', focused on solutions to Ocean Pollution, ran from 6 January - 5 March 2020 and is now closed.
 The application process is in 3 stages: